GlobalFoundries: GlobalFoundries v. TSMC et al (2019)

 On August 26, 2019, GlobalFoundries filed patent infringement lawsuits against TSMC and some of TSMC's customers in the US and Germany.
 GlobalFoundries claims TSMC's 7 nm, 10 nm, 12 nm, 16 nm, and 28 nm nodes have infringed on 16 of its patents.
 Lawsuits were filed in the U.S. International Trade Commission, the U.S. Federal District Courts in the Districts of Delaware, the Western District of Texas, the Regional Courts of Düsseldorf, and Mannheim in Germany.
 GlobalFoundries has named 20 defendants: Apple, Broadcom, MediaTek, Nvidia, Qualcomm, Xilinx, Arista, ASUS, BLU, Cisco, Google, Hisense, Lenovo, Motorola, TCL, OnePlus, Avnet/EBV, Digi-Key and Mouser.
 On August 27, TSMC announced it was reviewing the complaints filed, but are confident that the allegations are baseless and will vigorously defend its proprietary technology.

 On 1 October 2019 TSMC filed patent infringement lawsuits against GlobalFoundries in the US, Germany and Singapore.
 TSMC claimed GlobalFoundries' 12 nm, 14 nm, 22 nm, 28 nm and 40 nm nodes have infringed on 25 of its patents.

 On 29 October 2019 TSMC and GlobalFoundries announced a resolution to the dispute.
 The companies agreed to a new life-of-patents cross-license for all of their existing semiconductor patents as well as new patents to be filed by the companies in the next ten years.

+Dresden expansion (2025)

+On October 28, 2025, GlobalFoundries announced plans to invest €1.1 billion in the expansion of its Dresden, Germany manufacturing site (Project SPRINT), with the goal of exceeding one million wafers per year by the end of 2028.
+The investment, supported by the German federal government and the State of Saxony, is part of the framework of the European Chips Act and aims to strengthen Europe's semiconductor supply-chain resilience.